 As much as we believe thinking for oneself is important (thus our curriculum), so, too, is the ability to communicate those thoughts effectively.
 Writing is the one skill we aren’t flexible about.
 All students take three writing-intensive courses before they graduate — woven into the fabric of the curriculum across disciplines.
 AT HAMILTON, WORDS MATTER.

 Need help demonstrating to your (and hopefully our) families that a liberal arts education is a good investment?
 Peruse this sampling of what some HAMILTON ALUMNI are doing today.
 The Hamilton alumni network is among the strongest in the nation, and they are very eager to help their own!

 A longtime Hamilton professor once said, “IT’S A SMALL WORLD AND CLINTON IS AT THE CENTER OF IT.”
 Hamilton is located in the quaint, New England-style village of Clinton, N.Y., in the foothills of the Adirondacks and just minutes from a variety of shopping, dining, recreational opportunities and outdoor activities.
-Several restaurants — Tex-Mex, BBQ, good Chinese food, a few (of course) pizza places, two coffee houses, a bakery and the best veggie ravioli money can buy … believe it or not, we have it all nearby.
+Several restaurants — Tex-Mex, BBQ, Mediterranean, Chinese, Japanese, Indian, Lao, Vietnamese, a ton of pizza places, coffee houses, a bakery and the best veggie ravioli money can buy … believe it or not, we have it all nearby.
 Amtrak is 20 minutes from campus, one international airport is less than an hour away (Syracuse), and another is just 90 minutes away (Albany).
-We’re within four hours of New York City and Boston, and just three from Toronto.
+We’re within four hours of New York City and Boston, and just five from Philadelphia, Toronto, and Montreal.
 Clean air, a great view and easy access to the rest of the world.
 What’s not to like?